Orillusion/orillusion-web/docs/guide/graphics/materials.md

 <Demo :height="300" :code="false" src="/demos/materials/cullMode.ts"></Demo>

 ### UV Transform
-The model vertex will store multiple sets of texture mapping coordinates, which define the 2D coordinates in the texture corresponding to the vertex.
+The model vertex will store multiple sets of texture mapping coordinates, which define the 2D coordinates corresponding to the vertex in the texture.
 It is usually represented by a two-dimensional variable `(u,v)`, so it is also called `UV coordinates`.
 We can customize the texture mapping relationship by performing matrix transformations on the `uv` coordinates of the model.
 For example, set the material's `uvTransform_1` property to perform coordinate transformations of the original `uv` for `offset` and `scaling`:
 ```ts
 let mat = new LitMaterial();